Oregon Judgment Enforcement

 Current employer confirmed for the writ

-Garnishee identified before issuing
+Garnishee identified before the writ issues

-Paychecks located for enforcement
+Oregon paychecks located for enforcement

 Small-Business Owners